blake2573/cssx/README.md

 ## Folder Structure

 As CSSX is a file-path route based framework, the default template expects each page to be a `.cssx` file within a `./routes` directory.
-This can be updated by changing the directory path passed into the `generateRoutes()` function in the `app.js` file.
+This can be updated by changing the `routeDir` in the `cssx.json` file.

 Any mixins or shared components that are setup can be stored however you like, and then referenced as imports (`@import '{relative_path_to_file}';`) relative to the calling file.